Maryland Positive Behavior Support Training

 Positive behavior support is a framework that includes tools and strategies for improving quality of life and decreasing challenging behavior.

-The four major elements of positive behavior support include the following:
+The four elements of positive behavior support include the following:

-- Outcomes are focused on improving quality of life and social and emotional skills,
+- Outcomes are focused on improving quality of life,

 - Interventions are based on behavioral and biomedical research,

-- Strategies are proven to work based on scientific evidence and using data to guide decision making over time, and
+- Strategies are proven to work based on science and data are used to guide decision making over time, and

 - Changes are made to family and organizational settings to improve the lives of everyone involved.

-Positive behavior support can be a simple part of everyday interactions or may require a more intensive planning process driven by the people receiving support and the people who know them well.
+Positive behavior support can be a simple part of our everyday routines or may involve problem solving that is driven by a people receiving support and the people who know that person well.

-You are already using positive behavior support at work when you create positive and person-centered interactions with other people.
+You are already using positive behavior support at work when you are positive and person centered when interacting with other people.

 Examples of Positive Behavior Support: